haithamelmengad/algorithms/questions/frontend.md

   - A list of likes
   - A like button?
 1. How would you do threaded comments in each item?
-1. How would you load more items via AJAX when the page loads?
+1. (Bonus) Display more news feed items when the user scrolls.

 ## Links and resources